 “Obviously, every company looks for this,” said Akshay Mahajan, a data scientist at startup, Branch.
 “But what you want is somebody who has good analyst skills, can look into data, deep dive into patterns, and can share insights with the business.
 You also want someone who can write their own ETL and just knows Python and SQL and functional programming in general.”

 Tip 2: Define the metrics

-People often go into job interviews without knowing the criteria against which they’ll be judged.
+People often go into data science interviews without knowing the criteria against which they’ll be judged.
 But it doesn’t have to be that way.
 Every time Google data scientist Michael Beaumier has interviewed for a role, he has asked the recruiter what metrics the interviewers will use to evaluate him because it helps him better prepare for the interview.

 “I think some people feel like that’s off-limits, but this isn’t like school—you’re allowed to ask what’s on the test before you get the test, so I encourage people to do that,” Beaumier said.
 “It’s not cheating.
 I think a lot of people when they interview, they get really fixated on ‘I’ve got to give the right answer,’ and maybe they’ll freeze because they get really nervous.
 These are totally natural reactions.
 I would say the interview process, if you think of it more like a performance, you’ll have a much better time.
 You’ll probably enjoy it more and I think the outcome will be better.”